7 Must-Watch Announcements for Bank Investors Next Week

-In this series, we'll explore the data announcements and events that may impact the performance of bank stocks during the upcoming week.
+In this series, we'll explore the data announcements and events that may affect the performance of bank stocks during the upcoming week.

-The article 7 Must Watch Announcements for Bank Investors Next Week originally appeared on Fool.com.Fool contributor Jessica Alling has no position in any stocks mentioned -- you can contact her here.
-The Motley Fool recommends Wells Fargo.
-The Motley Fool owns shares of Bank of America, Citigroup, JPMorgan Chase, and Wells Fargo.
+The article 7 Must-Watch Announcements for Bank Investors Next Week originally appeared on Fool.com.Fool contributor Jessica Alling has no position in any stocks mentioned -- you can contact her here.
+The Motley Fool recommends Wells Fargo and owns shares of Bank of America and Wells Fargo.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.